csula-students/beautiful-data-project-dream/notes/data_storage.md

 > An process of building Docker image based on Dockerfile

 * Dockerfile
 > A Dockerfile is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
 Docker can build images automatically by reading the instructions from a Dockerfile.
+> You can check out our course repository `Dockerfile` for example

 * Image
 > An Image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
 An image typically contains a union of layered filesystems stacked on top of each other.
 An image does not have state and it never changes.
+> Use `docker images` to find out more about images we have built so far

 * Container
 > Runtime instance of docker image
+> Use `docker ps` to find out what is current running

 * Compose
 >  With compose, you define a multi-container application in a single file, then spin your application up in a single command which does everything that needs to be done to get it running.